Last Updated on April 14, 2026 by Luis Cooper

 Sensors & power:

-Next-gen optical HR works well for steady runs; for spiky intervals or cold mornings I still pair a chest strap (PACE 3 supports external sensors and Stryd).
+Next-gen optical HR works well for steady runs; for spiky intervals or cold mornings, I still pair it with a chest strap (PACE 3 supports external sensors, including Stryd).

 COROS’ wrist-based running power is onboard if you’re power-curious.